o3de/o3de.org/content/docs/welcome-guide/get-started/editor-tour.md

 * **A:** Near the top of O3DE Editor are the **Menu Bar** and the **Tool Bar**.

-   The Menu Bar contains several familiar menus for file save, load, and export operations, access to preferences, editor tools and actions, view configuration settings, and help.
+   The Menu Bar contains several familiar menus:

+   * **File** - File menu items include actions for opening an saving levels, managing editor and project settings, and creating and opening projects.

+   * **Edit** - Edit menu items include actions for working with selections such as duplicate, delete, hide and show selection, and working with selection transforms.

+   * **Game** - Game menu items include actions for running the project, enabling in editor simulation, enabling and refreshing audio, and debugging.

+   * **Tools** - Tools menu items provide access to all of O3DE's tools and editors.

+   * **View** - View menu items include actions to configure both the Perspective viewport and O3DE Editor layout.

+   * **AWS** - AWS menu items include tools and links to documentation for working with AWS in your O3DE projects.

+   * **Help** - Help menu items provide links to O3DE community and documentation resources.

    The Tool Bar provides easy access to various editor tools and features.
 On the left are buttons to open various O3DE tools and editors, on the right are controls to run your project or activate simulation in editor.
 The Tool Bar is docked at the top of the editor by default, but you can also dock it vertically on the edges of the editor.
 To customize the toolbar, right-click anywhere on the toolbar and select **Customize** from the context menu.
 You can choose which toolbars to include, and add commands to the toolbar.